-Antiviral drugs can be used to help your cold sores heal more quickly than they otherwise would.
-These drugs include acyclovir, famciclovir and valacyclovir, and they're available with a prescription from your dentist or family doctor.
+Antiviral drugs can also be used to help your cold sores heal more quickly.
+These drugs, such as acyclovir, famciclovir and valacyclovir, are available with a prescription from your dentist or doctor.

 These medications are most effective when they're taken before the blisters appear.
-When you feel a cold sore coming — tingling, burning, swelling and redness in the area are all clues — the medications can help heal the cold sores or even stop them from appearing at all.
+When you feel a cold sore coming — tingling, burning, swelling and redness in the area — the medications can help heal the cold sores or even stop them from appearing at all.